GeizyCarolina/Geisimara/README.md

 - 📍🙏 I'm currently looking for new opportunities
 - 📍✨ I'm starting my career in programming
 - 📍✅ Looking to collaborate on Front-End projects
-- ajuda Any help is welcome
+- 📍 🌈Any help is welcome
 - 📍😎 About me:I love games, music, series, anime and of course, programming 💻😍

  Follow me